Lake Coeur d'Alene: Pollution and Water Quality

+Fish

+Fish from Lake Coeur d'Alene were historically an important food resource for local people, and fishing is an important recreational activity on the lake.
+Kokanee, chinook (landlocked), northern pike, largemouth and smallmouth bass are popular sportfish caught in the lake These fish species were not historically native to the lake, but were introduced to improve fishing.
+Bull trout, westslope cutthroat, and whitefish were all native to the lake, but their populations have declined and in some cases they are found only in the tributaries.
+Kokanee, chinook, and rainbow trout were stocked by the Idaho Department of Fish and Game.
+Other fish in the lake include: black bullhead catfish, black crappie, green sunfish, largescale sucker, northern pikeminnow, pumpkinseed, tench, and yellow perch.
+Of these species, only the largescale sucker and pikeminnow historically occurred in the lake.
+There are Fish Consumption Advisories for the lake that recommend eating a limited number of fish from the lake per month.

 Recreation

 Lake Coeur d'Alene is a popular tourist site for many people during the summer, offering great beaches and scenic views.
-A seasonal hobby of some local residents is viewing the bald eagles as they feed on the kokanee in the lake, mainly from the Wolf Lodge Bay.
-The fish that inhabit the lake include, bluegill, yellow perch, white crappie, largemouth bass, smallmouth bass, kokanee, Chinook salmon, northern pike.
+A popular seasonal activity is viewing the bald eagles as they feed on the kokanee in the lake, mainly from the Wolf Lodge Bay.
 The North Idaho Centennial Trail, popular among cyclists, walkers, and joggers, follows along the lake's north and northeastern shore.
 The Trail of the Coeur d'Alenes also runs along the southern shores.

+Coeur d'Alene Triathlon has been held at the lake annually since 1984, and the swimming portion of the race takes place within the lake.

 For a decade, the lake hosted unlimited hydroplane races for the Diamond Cup (1958–1966, 1968).